Ladybugs Eating

 The most common insects that ladybugs eat are aphids, which are a serious pest of plants.
 That’s why ladybugs can be the gardener’s best friend.
 They will control the pest insects in the garden without the gardener having to use chemical pesticides.
 Even larval ladybugs eat aphids.
 They also eat other insects that have soft bodies, like mites, white flies, and scale insects � all of which are pests of plants.

-READ MORE: Gold Ladybug
+READ MORE: Ladybug Larvae

 Alphids